flutter/flutter/engine/src/flutter/tools/engine_tool/README.md

 desirable new features would do the following:

 * Add a `doctor` command.
-* Update the engine checkout so that engine developers no longer have to remeber to run `gclient sync -D`.
+* Update the engine checkout so that engine developers no longer have to remember to run `gclient sync -D`.
 * Build and test the engine using CI configurations locally, with the possibility to override or add new build options and targets.